JetBrains/teamcity-documentation/topics/youtrack.md

 [//]: # (title: YouTrack)
 [//]: # (auxiliary-id: YouTrack)

 ## Converting Strings into Links to Issues

 When [enabling issue tracker integration](integrating-teamcity-with-issue-tracker.md#Enabling+Issue+Tracker+Integration), in addition to general settings, you need to specify which patterns are to be recognized as references to issues in your tracker.

-For YouTrack, you need to provide the parameters for authentication (a [permanent token](https://www.jetbrains.com/help/youtrack/incloud/authentication-with-permanent-token.html), or username/password) and a space\-separated list of __Project IDs__.
-You can also load all project IDs automatically: check _Use all YouTrack ids automatically_ and test connection to your YouTrack server.
+For YouTrack, you need to provide the parameters for authentication (a [permanent token](https://www.jetbrains.com/help/youtrack/incloud/authentication-with-permanent-token.html), or username/password) and a space-separated list of __Project IDs__.
+You can also load all project IDs automatically: check _Use all YouTrack IDs automatically_ and test connection to your YouTrack server.
 If the connection is successful, the __Project IDs__ field will be automatically populated.
-Newly created projects in YouTrack will be detected by TeamCity, and the project IDs list will be automatically synchronized.
+Newly created projects in YouTrack will be detected by TeamCity, and the project ID list will be automatically synchronized.

-For example, if a project ID is __TW__, an issue ID like __TW\-18802__ mentioned in a VCS comment will be resolved to a link to the corresponding issue.
+For example, if a project ID is __TW__, an issue ID like __TW-18802__ mentioned in a VCS comment will be resolved to a link to the corresponding issue.

 ## Enhancing Integration with YouTrack